 Driving is an immense responsibility, and when we buckle up behind the wheels of our vehicles, we acknowledge this responsibility and drive accordingly.
 Unfortunately, not every driver on the road shares our experience and knowledge.
 In fact, inexperienced drivers, including teen drivers, are among the most dangerous drivers on our roadways.

 If an inexperienced driver has injured you or someone you care about, you need experienced legal counsel now.
 Car accidents often lead to serious injuries and extensive expenses—and the emotional consequences may compound them.
 The compensation you deserve for your losses is far too important to leave to chance or to the greed of an insurance company!
-The dedicated car accident lawyers at Stewart J. Guss, Attorney at Law, have experience, skill, and knowledge.
+The dedicated car accident lawyers at Stewart J. Guss, Injury Accident Lawyers, have experience, skill, and knowledge.
 We won’t back down against insurance companies when our clients are fighting to get by after an accident left them with a pile of medical bills.
 We are open, for free, 24 hours a day, seven days a week, at 800-898-4877, or contact us now by CLICKING HERE.

 Teen Drivers: The Statistics